Books

 Kitchen Confidential

 Anthony Bourdain literally changed my life.
-I was awake at 2:00am in Barcelona reading Kitchen Confidential, and in one paragraph Bourdain insists the human body should be treated like a rollercoaster instead of temple.
+I was awake at 2:00am in Barcelona reading Kitchen Confidential, and in one paragraph Bourdain insists the human body should be treated like a rollercoaster instead of a temple.
 In that moment I decided to eat pork.
 My wife will forever be happy.

 Losing the Signal